GNiklas/MOSSEPy/README.md

 * D.S.
 Bolme et al. Visual object tracking using adaptive correlation filters.
 Conference on Computer Vision and Pattern Recognition (CVPR), (2010).
 DOI: 10.1109/CVPR.2010.5539960

-Coding style of the tracker classes was inspired by:
+Code structure of the tracker classes was inspired by:

 * S. Arabas et al. Formula translation in Blitz++, NumPy and modern Fortran: A case study of the language choice tradeoffs.
 Scientific Programming 22 (2014) 201–222.
 DOI: 10.3233/SPR-140379